14 Flexible Side Gigs to Help You Make More Money in the Windy City

 If you need a little income boost, don’t be down.
 There are tons of flexible side jobs available in Chicago.

-4. List Your Extra Room for Rent (Especially During Lollapalooza)
+2. List Your Spare Room for the Night (Especially During Lollapalooza)

 Have a spare room?
 Might as well try to earn some money by listing it on Airbnb.